KevinGrant12/crypto-clopse/content/collections/articles/million-token-for-millionaires.md

     content:
       -
         type: text
         text: 'The initial supply of one dollar Million Tokens sold out in nearly two days.
 Crypto is lightning, but Thor himself may have spent a few bolts on this coin.
 As for myself, a monster amongst gods, I made out with 64 tokens in the first several hours.
-The first batch only took a few minutes.'
+The first batch only took a few minutes:'
   -
     type: ordered_list
     attrs: